sakhnevych/calendar-view/README.rst

 3. Legend view
 --------------

-If the name of event is too long, it can ee printed in the legend
+If the name of event is too long, it can ee printed in the legend.

 Code::